The Mimicking of Known Successes

 The strengths were the worldbuilding and the formal language that made everything feel retro-futuristic.

 The primary weakness, in my view, was that a good mystery often involves a unique or creative "perfect crime".
 In order to write a perfect crime, you have to work within the rules of the real world.
-If your perfect crime involves a creative interpretation of a fictional world, the …
+If your perfect crime involves a creative interpretation of a fictional …

 avatar for heksadecim8@books.theunseen.city